getalp/wikIR/README.md

     [-json,--json]                If used, documents and queries are saved in json If not used, documents and queries are saved in csv as dataframes compatible with matchzoo

+    [-bm25,--bm25]                If used, perform and save results of BM25 ranking model on the collection

+    [-k,--k]                      If BM25 is used, indicates the number of documents per query saved
+                                  Default value 100

     [-rand,--random_seed]         Random seed
                                   Default value 27355